Plumsail/actions/source/flow/how-tos/sharepoint/enable-custom-scripting.rst

 Enable custom scripting on site
 ===============================

 For correct operation of the provisioning functional, you must enable custom scripting feature.
-You can do it by 2 ways:
+You can do it in 2 ways:

-By help of the PowerShell
+By the help of the PowerShell
 -------------------------

 First of all, you need to install SharePoint PowerShell.
 Follow `the installation instruction <https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps>`_.